-To determine the electric field of the probe beam, one could perform full-wave simulations [29, 30, 31, 32, 11, 25].
+To determine the electric field of the probe beam, one could perform full-wave simulations [11, 27, 35-38].
 However, this method requires the turbulent dielectric tensor to high resolution, which is precisely what we do not know and are trying to determine.
-A seemingly more sensible approach, especially considering that there are many ray tracing codes in the fusion community [33, 34, 35, 36], would be to trace a bundle of rays to reconstruct the microwave electric field.
-However, since DBS depends on physics near the cut-off [2, 22], this method is not suitable as ray tracing breaks down near the cut-off [37].
+A seemingly more sensible approach, especially considering that there are many ray tracing codes in the fusion community [39-42], would be to trace a bundle of rays to reconstruct the microwave electric field.
+However, since DBS depends on physics near the cut-off [2, 24], this method is not suitable as ray tracing breaks down near the cut-off [43].

 One way around this problem is to trace only one ray and perform an expansion around that ray.
 This method, known as beam tracing, corresponds to tracing the path of a Gaussian beam, where this central ray gives the location of the peak of the Gaussian envelope.
-The theory of evolving Gaussian beams in isotropic inhomogeneous media is well-studied [38, 39, 40].
-Beam tracing in anisotropic inhomogeneous media, which is relevant for magnetic confinement fusion, was covered briefly by Peeters [41] and more extensively by Pereverzev [42, 43] and Poli [44, 45].
-Beam tracing has also been implemented numerically [46]; it has so far been used to model ECRH [35], ECCD [47, 35, 48], SAMI [49], and conventional reflectometry [50, 51].
-Importantly, it has been shown that the beam tracing method can be applied near the cut-off [52].
+The theory of evolving Gaussian beams in isotropic inhomogeneous media is wellstudied [44-46].
+Beam tracing in anisotropic inhomogeneous media, which is relevant for magnetic confinement fusion, was covered briefly by Peeters [47] and more extensively by Pereverzev [48-51] and Poli [52, 53].
+Beam tracing has also been implemented numerically [54]; it has so far been used to model electron cyclotron resonance heating (ECRH) [42], electron cyclotron current drive (ECCD) [42, 55, 56], lower-hybrid current drive [57], synthetic-aperture microwave imaging (SAMI) [58], and conventional reflectometry [59, 60].
+Importantly, it has been shown that the beam tracing method can be applied near the cut-off [61].

-The rest of this section is divided into two parts.
-Section 2.1 lays out the beam tracing orderings and equations, summarising the results of our beam tracing derivation in Appendix A. The second part, Section 2.2, describes our new beam tracing code.
+The rest of this section is divided into four parts.
+Section 2.1 lays out the beam-tracing orderings and equations, summarising the results of our beam-tracing derivation in appendix A. Next, in section 2.2, we proceed to describe our choice of the beam-tracing dispersion relation and the subtleties involved in doing this correctly (section 2.2).
+Thirdly, section 2.3 describes our new beam-tracing code.
+Finally, we detail two scenarios that we use to illustrate the findings of this paper in section 2.4.